Farfetch: Long Runway And Cheaply Valued (NYSE:FTCH)

 Investment Thesis

-Farfetch (FTCH) is a leading luxury fashion platform.
+Farfetch (NYSE:FTCH) is a leading luxury fashion platform.
 It's growing its top aggressively while keeping an eye on its bottom line.

 As I've been making the case to Deep Value Returns Members, even though luxury shopping should be struggling in the COVID environment, as consumers have fewer outings, Farfetch continues to grow its top line at more than 70% y/y.